 Returning to Jerusalem, Saba resumed his work at his accountancy firm and founded a company called al-Mashriq, an investment firm to encourage the affluent to invest their savings.
 He also founded the Arabian Insurance Company.
 In 1947, he published Income Tax and Its Problems in Palestine.

-Following the Nakba of 1948 he was forced to move the headquarters of Saba and Partners to Beirut and thereafter established branches of that company in several Arab countries.
+Following the Nakba of 1948, he was forced to move the headquarters of Saba & Company to Amman for a short period and then to Beirut.
+He thereafter established branches of the company in several Arab countries.

 Given his line of work, Saba was a member of several international associations and institutes devoted to chartered accountancy, taxation, commercial trademarks, and patents.